vita-epfl/CrowdNav/README.md

 # DyNav
-Robot navigation in a dynamic environment
+Robot navigation in an unknown and dynamic environment

 ## Installation